vigneshsweekaran/vigneshsweekaran.github.io/content/jenkins/tutorials/pipeline/01-how-to-create-pipeline-job.md

 ![Jenkins](/content/jenkins/tutorials/pipeline/images/01-first-pipeline-job/jenkins-first-job-create.png)

-Scroll down, go to **Pipeline** section, in **definition** select **Pipeline script from SCM**, select **Git** from SCM.
+Scroll down, go to **Pipeline** section, in **Definition** select **Pipeline script from SCM**, select **Git** from SCM.
 In **Repository URL** give the github url **https://github.com/vigneshsweekaran/hello-world.git**

 This is a public repository so credentials are not required.
 If your reository is private then we need credentials to pull the code.
 Store the username and password in credentials.
-Then from the **Credentials** drop down select your git repository credentail.
+Then from the **Credentials** drop down select your git repository credential.

 [How to store credentials in Jenkins](/content/jenkins/tutorials/common/04-how-to-store-credentials-in-jenkins)